 by The Chocolate Dictionary

+A chocolump is the last chocolate left in a box: specifically, the one that nobody wants.
 The popular view is that chocolumps are the result of poor taste sensations conceived by the manufacturer.
-In the Milk Tray assortment of the 1960’s and early 70’s, for example, the chocolump was usually the Lime Barrel, a sweet so sickly and uninspiring it has entered folklore as the most disappointing chocolate ever made.
+In the Milk Tray assortment of the 1960s and early 70s, the chocolump was usually the Lime Barrel, considered to be so sweet and sickly and uninspiring it has entered folklore as the most disappointing chocolate ever made.

 But chocolumps can also be the result of too much handling: a chocolate repeatedly touched by warm, eager fingers before deciding it’s not worth the effort and slinging it back into the box.

 A recent survey involving several widely available boxed assortments found that with Nestlé’s Black Magic, Cadbury’s Roses, Nestlé’s Dairy Box, and Prestat’s Jewel Box, it was the citrus flavoured truffles and crèmes that were least favoured.
 With the updated Milk Tray assortment, it was the Eastern Delight – referred to as “an exotic Turkish delight locked in chocolate” – that got the thumbs-down.
 With Quality Street the chocolump was the Toffee Deluxe.
 And in Thornton’s Continental Assortment, it was the unfortunately named Amour – a curious blend of marzipan and orange liqueur – that resides at the bottom of the list.